In this lesson, students will

-Introduce Reading 1, "What's in a Name?" pp. 3-4.
+Introduce Reading 1, "What's in a Name?" (pp. 3-4 in Crimes Against Humanity and Civilization).
 As they read, have students underline words and phrases that address the question, "What's in a name?
 What can names tell us about a person?"
 Ask students to report which words and phrases they underlined.
 Both Peter Balakian and Michael Arlen provide examples of people who have two names - an Armenian name and an "American" name.
 Discuss why people might change their name or why they might go by two names.
 What does it mean to have two names?
 How might this influence someone's identity?

 Ask students to record all of their observations about the painting.
 Clarify that at this point they should only record what they see, not what they think it means or their opinions about the painting.
 [Prompts: What objects do they see?
 Where are they placed?
 What colors are they?
 What do they notice about lines, shading, perspective, facial expressions, etc.?]